retrymp3/python/readme.md

- Python tasks from the bi0s pentest team
+ Python tasks for the bi0s pentest team